 What are Boundaries and Why are they Important?

 Merriam-Webster defines a boundary as: “Something that indicates or fixes a limit or extent.”
 The Oxford English Dictionary says it this way: “A line which marks the limits of an area; a dividing line.”

 I kinda like both.
 When we set personal boundaries, we’re ‘drawing a line’ or ‘fixing a limit.’
 We’re clearly communicating where the actions of another will reach the extent of our tolerance and thus divide them from us.
 Boundaries define our borders.
-Who we are.
-Where we begin, and where we end.When we set personal boundaries, we're 'drawing a line' or 'fixing a limit.'
+They establish who we are: where we begin, and where we end.When we set personal boundaries, we're 'drawing a line' or 'fixing a limit.'
 We're clearly communicating where the actions of another will reach the extent of our tolerance and thus divide them from us.
 Boundaries define our borders.
 Click To Tweet

 Titus 2:14-15 – He gave His life to free us from every kind of sin, to cleanse us, and to make us His very own people, totally committed to doing good deeds.
 You must teach these things and encourage the believer to do them.
 You have the authority to correct them when necessary, so don’t let anyone disregard what you say.

 Since then I’ve learned that just as a clearly marked property line plainly establishes when our borders have been crossed and an individual has violated our property, so a clearly defined personal boundary will do the same for our hearts.
 We won’t have to explain why or how we were violated.
 It will be clearly evident by which side of the fence the person stands on!